 What is the difference between molasses and blackstrap molasses?

 Molasses is formed after the byproduct of sugar crystallization.
 Blackstrap molasses goes further and undergoes three rounds of boiling and sugar crystal extraction.
-This leaves a much thicker, and less sweet liquid which is known as blackstrap molasses.
+This leaves a much thicker, and less sweet liquid, known as blackstrap molasses.

 Molasses is gluten-free!

-Now that you know molasses is gluten-free, you can get to using it in your favorite recipes like gluten-free gingerbread cookies, or even in a batch of some homemade bbq sauce.
+Now that you know molasses is gluten-free, you can get to using it in your favorite recipes like gluten-free gingerbread cookies and gluten-free ginger molasses cookies, or even in a batch of some homemade bbq sauce.